 The hike to the top was 3.5 km and took around 3 hours to reach the peak.
 We went the same route down and it took an additional 1.5 hours.

-You can easily reach Bukhansan National Park using public transport.
+You can easily get to Bukhansan National Park using public transport.

 The most accessible way to get to the starting point of your Bukhansan hike is to take the Seoul subway to Gupabal Station on line 3.

-Once you arrive, take exit 1 or 2 and make your way to the nearby bus stop, which is between these two points.
+Once you arrive at Gupabal Station, take exit 1 or 2 and make your way to the nearby bus stop, which is between these two points.

 There are 3 buses that go to Bukhansan.
 Bus 34, 704 and 720.
-You can hop on any of these.
+You can hop on any of these to the Bukhansan Fortress Stop.
 Don’t worry, you’ll know which one to take, just follow the locals in all their gear!